Master the CAGED chord shapes in 8 steps

 Chords around Ionian up and down – Step 6

 It’s time to start playing in a key.
-In this step we play all chords up and down the major scale.
+In this step, we play all chords up and down the major scale.
+When you can do it, move on!

 That’s all five positions of the CAGED system.
 Videos are in A, you’re ready to move on when you can do it in all keys.